layer5io/advanced-istio-service-mesh-workshop/lab-5/README.md

             subset: random
 ```

 Set your browser to mimic a mobile device.
-Enable Developer tools, if need.Refresh productpage.
+Enable Developer tools, if need.
+Refresh BookInfo productpage.

 ### 5.2.2 Redirect requests based on HTTP header information